AtenDesignGroup/sanity-template-gatsby-base-site/README.md

 6. **Run `npm run dev` in `./build/web` and `sanity start` in `/build/studio`**.
 This will start the development servers for the Gatsby frontend and Sanity Studio.

+7. In the `./build/web`, you will need to duplicate the `.env.development.template` file and rename it `.env.development` and add the missing values.

 ### Development URLs

 - Sanity Studio: http://localhost:3333